-To implement or enforce parking restrictions of any kind on a public road, we need to introduce a Traffic Regulation Order (TRO).
-In this case we will be using a combination of Traffic Regulation Orders (TROs) and Traffic Regulation Orders for anti-terrorism purposes.
+To implement or enforce parking restrictions of any kind on a public road, we needed to introduce a Traffic Regulation Order (TRO).
+In this case we would be using a combination of Traffic Regulation Orders (TROs) and Traffic Regulation Orders for anti-terrorism purposes.

 We concluded consulting on these permanent TROs on 14 October 2021.
 These are the amended plans for the Bath City Centre security scheme, based on work done on this project so far.
 The recommended changes, without compromising security, are as follows:

 - Cheap Street, Westgate Street, Saw Close and Upper Borough Walls: We are proposing vehicle access restrictions from 10am to 6pm, with controlled access permitted for Blue Badge holders and carers, taxis or other vehicles serving their needs.